zabbix/zabbix/templates/cloud/gcp/README.md

 ## Tested versions

 This template has been tested on:
-- GCP Cloud SQL PostgreSQL Read-Replicas versions: 14, 13, 12
+- GCP Cloud SQL PostgreSQL Read-replica versions: 14, 13, 12

 ## Configuration